 Check it out, it is free and totally worth having!

 I have only had a few problems in my entire time Lyft driving, and customer support has been amazing.
-Lyft has a team of specialists that are at the driver’s disposal, and almost always respond to emails within a day of sending them.
+Lyft has a team of very helpful representatives who usually respond to open tickets within a day.

 Lyft Driver FAQ